jsmarcos/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-3.md

 description: This is meta description

 ---
-As incrições para as actividades do Prisma 2020-2021 estão abertas.
+As incrições para as actividades do Prisma no ano lectivo 2020-2021 estão abertas.

 Pedimos a todos que preencham o [formulário](https://forms.gle/7iMyfhwL4BzHTtD9A "Formulário de Inscrição").